 With regards to "low toxicological activity", ECHA notes that in the newly generated 28-day limit dose test the following findings were observed at 1000 mg/kg bw/day.
-You reported statistically significant differences in clinical biochemistry parameters, namely decreased bilirubin and increased sodium levels in males.
-You also reported decreased body temperature in males.
-Furthermore, you reported statistically significant organ weight changes in males (increased relative brain weight, decreased relative heart weight, decreased absolute right epididymis weight, increased relative left testis weight, increased relative heart weight, decreased absolute thymus weight).
+You reported an increase in relative food consumption, as well as statistically significant differences in haematological and clinical biochemistry parameters, namely decreased platelet counts in females and decreased erythrocytes and increased mean corpuscular volume in males; and statistically significantly increased creatinine and increased chloride in males and increased calcium and cholesterol in females.
+At test week 4, males showed increased spontaneous motility, and females, increased hindlimb grip strength and increased spontaneous motility.
+Furthermore, you also reported statistically significant organ weight changes in males (decreased absolute brain weight, relative kidney weight (left), and relative kidney weight (right)) and females (decreased relative adrenal weight (right) and absolute adrenal weight (right)).
 The histopathological analysis also showed inflammatory lesions in different organs.
 You considered the findings not test item related, however ECHA is of the opinion that this does not support a conclusion of "no evidence of toxicity seen in any of the tests available".

-With regards to "absence of systemic absorption via relevant routes of exposure", ECHA notes that in the non-guideline single dose mass balance study with the registered substance, you reported recoveries of 110.7% iron via urine and faeces.
-Further, you reported measurable quantities of iron (0.016%) in urine during the first day in the single dose mass balance study (no data given for silica).
+With regards to "absence of systemic absorption via relevant routes of exposure", ECHA notes that in the non-guideline single dose mass balance study with the registered substance, you reported recoveries of 95.5% aluminium and 144% manganese via urine and faeces.
+Further, you reported measurable quantities of aluminium (0.005%) and manganese (<0.001%) in urine during the first day in the single dose mass balance study.
+You also reported that 24 hour urine and plasma sampling in the 28-day limit dose test showed negligible uptake of the registered substance.
+For example, you reported following concentrations of manganese in male rat plasma: for test group the concentration was 0.30 $\mu$ g/L, whereas for the control group, the concentration was 0.0569 $\mu$ g/L. Regarding the manganese excreted via urine in males, you reported, for test group 0.147 $\mu$ g, whereas for the control group 0.079 $\mu$ g.
+ECHA is of the opinion that the data demonstrate absorption via oral route which is, based on the particle size distribution, a relevant route of exposure together with inhalation route due to ingestion of larger particles cleared from the respiratory tract.
 Based on the information provided, ECHA is of the opinion that it cannot be concluded that there is "no systemic absorption via relevant routes of exposure".